 - Requiring social distancing best practices among employees.

-- Prohibiting attendance at conferences and events.
+- Prohibiting attendance at conferences and events until further notice.

 - Staging and proactively implementing continuity strategies, including alternative office locations and remote access, to accommodate extended staff absences while maintaining normal delivery volumes.